 Directly reporting to Washington, DC, he is the eyes and ears of the Office for all matters affecting Alaska.
 He also advises the Director and Deputy Director of Indian Energy of Alaska Native affairs, needs, opportunities, and partnerships.
 He oversees special initiatives, implements innovative programs, and establishes and expands agency relationships across the state.
 As a champion of the government-to-government relationship between Alaskan tribes and the federal government, he works to advance tribal self-determination through energy sovereignty.

-Givey Kochanowski is the Alaska Program Manager for the DOE Office of Indian Energy Policy and Programs.
-Duty-stationed in Anchorage, Alaska, he is responsible for the support and delivery of DOE technical assistance, capacity building, energy education, and outreach to all Alaskan tribal entities.
-He oversees the most efficient utilization of federal financial and technical resources from across DOE to promote Alaska Native energy cost reduction, economic development, and increased self-determination for all tribes.
+In his previous capacity as Alaska Program Manager, Mr. Kochanowski was the first career staff hire of the Office of Indian Energy and reestablished a DOE physical presence in Alaska.
+He was responsible for the support and delivery of DOE technical assistance, capacity building, energy education, and outreach to all Alaskan tribal entities.
+He oversaw the most efficient use of federal financial and technical resources from across DOE to promote Alaska Native energy cost reduction, economic development, and self-determination for all tribes.

-Prior to his current position, Mr. Kochanowski served in a wide range of federal military and civilian capacities where he developed in-depth global, Alaskan, and remote logistics expertise.
-Most recently he served as the U.S. General Services Administration’s (GSA) Customer Service Director for Alaska where he was instrumental in expanding tribal use of federal contracting and supply programs.
+Prior to his tenure with DOE, Mr. Kochanowski served in a wide range of federal military and civilian capacities, developing in-depth global, Alaskan, and remote logistics expertise.
+He served as the U.S. General Services Administration’s Customer Service Director for Alaska, where he was instrumental in expanding tribal use of federal contracting and supply programs.
 He developed numerous training materials, publications, and programs to increase federal support and service to rural Alaska.
-He served in a similar capacity in GSA’s Germany Field Office supporting U.S. activities across Africa, Europe, and the Middle East.
+He served in a similar capacity in GSA’s Germany Field Office, supporting U.S. activities across Africa, Europe, and the Middle East.